mendix/docs/content/en/docs/appstore/app-services/email-service.md

 {{< figure src="/attachments/appstore/app-services/email-service/email-verification-in-progress.png" >}}

 You should receive an email from `verify-email@notify.mendix.com` to the configured email address.
-Click on the link provided in the email to complete the process.
+Click the link provided in the email to complete the process.
 Until the verification process is complete, you shall continue to see a message saying the verification is **Pending**.

 {{< figure src="/attachments/appstore/app-services/email-service/email-verification-pending.png" >}}

 You can add/delete the emailIds and retry for verification as well if verification is still pending after the appropriate time required for verification by clicking on View Details/Edit button.

-{{< figure src="/attachments/appstore/app-services/email-service/delete:retry_for_email.png" >}}
+{{< figure src="/attachments/appstore/app-services/email-service/email-identity.png" >}}

 #### 5.4.2 Domain Verification